 When you brush straight hair, you’re helping to distribute the natural oils from your scalp down the lengths of the hair shaft, but with curly hair it’s more difficult.
 This is partly why curly hair can get frizzy, it’s your hair’s way of saying it’s thirsty!

-Avoid rough drying
+Avoid rough drying your hair

 Regular cotton towels are often very coarse and drying, which isn’t great for curls.
 The cotton absorbs too much moisture, and the roughness disturbs the cuticle along the hair shaft, making it more prone to frizz.